-We are delighted to welcome you to the Faculties of Philosophy and of Theology and Religion.
+We are delighted to welcome you back to the Faculties of Philosophy and of Theology and Religion.
 The undergraduate curriculum showcases key areas of scholarship here in Oxford.
 We hope that you will enjoy experiencing an exciting range of what we have to offer, whether you are exploring familiar subjects or discovering new ones.
 With our colleagues, we look forward to working with you and are ready and able to offer advice and support.
-Please accept all our very best wishes as you embark on your course.
+Please accept all our very best wishes as you embark on the Final Honour School.